Sermon: Preternatural, Natural, Unnatural, Supernatural (Part Three)

 In this sermon I am using supernatural in the positive sense that everything about Jesus' life, beginning with His conception in Mary's womb, was touched by extraordinary greatness.
 And then that supernatural theme was carried through into His birth, His life, and His death.

-Now some elements about Jesus were different than everybody else even though He shared humanity with us.
+Some elements about Jesus were different than everybody else even though He shared humanity with us.
 Virtually every aspect of those characteristics of Jesus' life that He shared with everybody else were intensified.
 He could read people's minds!
-Now we can look at somebody and they give a frown or something, and we right away read their mind that they are upset about something.
+Now we can look at somebody and they give a frown or something, and we right away "read" their mind that they are upset about something.
 But His ability to read minds went a lot further into the person's mind than that.
 I am not saying that He did it all the time, but He was unusually perceptive.
 And of course, that was part of the gifts that God gave Him to carry out the responsibility that He had.

 It is in this series of verses that Gabriel, I find this kind of amusing, referred to the fetus of Jesus within Mary as that holy thing.
 If you get a modern translation, they leave that untranslated.
 You can see it in the Amplified Bible.
-He called the fetus that holy thing.
+He called the fetus that "holy thing."
 Well, nobody was ever born holy with that degree of purity.
 Somebody could be born because they were being set apart for something.
 But they did not have that purity of mind, of character, of everything about Jesus—that Jesus said.

-And that brethren was different.
+And that, brethren, was different.
 His life and death exceeded, was beyond greater in the terms of attainment in which He surpassed everybody miles above and greater than anything, anybody else in the history of Planet Earth, that ever even suffered, but He, more extensively and intensely than anybody else had.
 Even the Bible states that.

 Nobody ever accomplished as He accomplished.
 His entire life was spectacular!
 Nobody was ever conceived as He was.
 Nobody was ever born in that manner.
 Has anybody else ever lived a life without sin?
 Has anybody else ever healed people instantaneously of tragic diseases?
 Has anybody else ever raised people from being dead?
 Has anybody else preached truth and lived a sinless life as He did?
-Even people who adamantly refused to believe in Him to the point of actually following Him nonetheless still believed that He was the greatest spiritual Teacher that ever walked on the face of the earth.
+Even people who adamantly refused to believe in Him to the point of actually following Him, nonetheless still believed that He was the greatest spiritual Teacher that ever walked on the face of the earth.

 But let us look more closely at what Jesus Himself said of His own approaching death and His relationship with God in an intriguing and important reason why Jesus Himself stated as to why He said, God loves Him.
 I mean, He said this in a way that did not include other people.
 So turn with me to John the 10th chapter, and we will read first verse 6.